sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Replaces single, locking transaction
 - Uses a process manager to manage sub-process

+#### Sagas (in Redux)

+- A long-running background process
+- Responsible for application's side effects
+- Used in conjunction with `ES6 Yield`
+- Redux saga is the process manager
+- Functionality: listens for actions, `dispatches other actions` (using effects)
+- Interact with `external APIs` or modify system files (using request, fs, or other)

 ## Saga Helpers

 1. `takeEvery --` takes every matching action and runs the instructed saga, can run concurrent tasks